December 17, 2020 | 3007 Views

 The dealer now will turn over the two outside cards on the vertical line, leaving only the center “hub” card set facing down.

-#6 – Next, for the last player decision, you must choose between folding or make one previous Middle Bet (again, equal to 1x, 2x, or 3x the size of your Ante bet).
+#6 – Next, for the last player decision, you must choose between folding or making one previous Middle Bet (again, equal to 1x, 2x, or 3x the size of your Ante bet).

 The dealer will then unveil the middle card to complete the cross of community cards.
 Another poker game category is Video Poker and we have written details about it in our Guides To Games section.